Multi-Agent GenAI Analytics Platform

 Metrics Tracked

-Logs and metrics are used to continuously refine prompt design and cost-performance trade-offs.
+Logs and metrics were used to continuously refine prompt design and cost–performance trade-offs.

 16. Key Design Decisions Summary